← All Guides

 For most students, 10 to 15 applications is the right range.
 That is not a rule written somewhere.
 It reflects the practical reality of what a well-balanced list looks like and how much application work a student can actually do well within a senior year.

-Fewer than 8 schools can work, but it leaves you with limited options if decisions do not go as expected.
-More than 15 schools starts to hurt more than it helps.
+Fewer than 8 colleges can work, but it leaves you with limited options if decisions do not go as expected.
+More than 15 colleges starts to hurt more than it helps.
 Each application requires real attention, and spreading yourself too thin means weaker essays across the board.
 Admissions officers notice.

 3-4